ricsirigu/ricsirigu.github.io/README.md

 npm run deploy
 ```

 This creates a fresh Astro build and publishes `dist/` to the repository's `gh-pages` branch.
+The deploy command also creates `.nojekyll`, which is required for GitHub Pages to serve Astro's `_astro/` asset directory.
 The custom domain is preserved through `static/CNAME`.

 Deployment is intentionally manual; a normal build or test never publishes the site.